 - What is the competition offering?

-- Why is your proposal the best one for this project?
+- Why is yours the best one for this project?

-As you compose your proposal, take advantage of previous customer testimonials, and use them to back up your claims.
-When you do this, you’re also validating the fact that you, indeed, are the best company for this project.
+Take advantage of previous customer testimonials and use them to back up your claims.
+When you do this, youโre also validating the fact that you, indeed, are the best company for this project.

 The issuer will probably have a stack of construction proposals to go through, so be kind and make yours easy to read.
 So, no high-tech jargon, no ten-dollar words, and no overly long sentences.
 Keep it light, concise, and easy to digest.
-Avoid an overly heavy, laborious professional tone.
-Remember, you can’t persuade someone to use your company if you either bore them to death or write in such a way they don’t understand a word you’re saying.
+Avoid an overly heavy, laborious, professional tone.
+Remember, you canโt persuade someone to use your company if you either bore them to death or write in such a way they donโt understand the word youโre saying.

-A well-crafted proposal section will help you to gain their trust.
-When you use the proper testimonials, company data to back up your claims, as well as addressing their concerns, you’ve come a long way in gaining that trust.
-They will see you as a responsible individual to do business with, one they can trust to get the job done, and done well and on time.
+A well-crafted document will help you gain their trust.
+When you use the proper testimonials and company data to back up your claims as well as address their concerns, youโve come a long way in gaining that trust.
+They will see you as a responsible individual to do business with, one they can trust to get the job done well and on time.

-For instance, create a milestone table.
-Here, you’ll be listing all of your deliverables, along with the time each one will be complete.
-By doing so, you’ll instill confidence in the client.
-You’re showing that you are responsible.
-Anticipate their questions and answer them within this section, always keeping in mind their evaluation criteria, as your proposal must meet their evaluation criteria mentioned in the RFP, or there’s no point in having a proposal.
+Here, youโll be listing all of your deliverables, along with the time each one will be completed.
+By doing so, youโll instill confidence in the client.
+Youโre showing that you are responsible.
+Anticipate their questions and answer them within this section, always keeping in mind their evaluation criteria, as your proposal must meet their evaluation criteria mentioned in the RFP.

-If you are submitting a proposal for a large project, and intend to use additional contractors for some of the parts, then make certain that you mention each party, what they’re in charge of, and their duties.
+If you are submitting a proposal for a large project and intend to use additional contractors for some of the parts, then make certain that you mention each party, what theyโre in charge of, and their duties.
 This creates a pyramid of responsibility.
-Everyone knows their place, and what you expect from them, and what to deliver to you.
+Everyone knows their place, what you expect from them, and what they will deliver to you.

 Here is where you get your chance to really shine.
-Show your client what you’re made of by including your company’s successes.
-Here, you can use infographics to illustrate your companies stats and highlights.
+Show your client what youโre made of by including your companyโs successes.
+Here, you can use infographics to illustrate your company’s statistics and highlights.
 Also, be sure to include biographies of those who will be working on your project.
-Other items would be any awards you’ve won and client testimonials.
+Other items would be any awards youโve won and client testimonials.

 Pricing

-In this section, you’ll be specifying the payment schedules and pricing.
-The best way to do this is to consult with your lawyer or legal team.
-For instance, if one of the terms is for the client to pay you upwards of 70 percent upon signing, you’d place that here.
-If you had a cancellation policy, then you’d also place it in this section.
+If one of the terms is for the client to pay you upwards of 70 percent upon signing, youโd place that here.
+If you had a cancellation policy, then youโd also place it in this section.

 Signatures

-All construction proposals should have a section where all those involved in the project, sign their full name to the agreement.
+Have a section where all those involved in the project sign their full names to the agreement.

 Construction Proposal Tips